pattonsgirl/CEG3120/Projects/Project5/README.md

 Recommended: generate traffic that actually puts your `haproxy` server to the test. [`hey` is a tiny program that sends some load to a web application](https://github.com/rakyll/hey).
 It is available in `apt` - have not looked up package name for other package managers.

-Add your `haproxy` configuration file to your `Project3` folder.
+Add your `haproxy` configuration file to your `AWS-LB` folder.

 Documentation requirements will be listed in [Part 4](#part-4---README)

 ## Part 4 - README

-In your `Project3` folder, create a `README.md` file.
+In your `AWS-LB` folder, create a `README.md` file.
 This document will be an overall guide to your project.

 Your documentation should be written with as though someone is using it as a guide to recreate your project (like a blog post would do).